kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 >>> New York CURA Healthcare Center is displayed: no
 ```

 This is what I wanted to see.

-My success.
+### Extendibility

+The custom keyword `getWebElementsAsList`, which I presented here, returns `List<org.openqa.selenium.WebElement>`.
+This keyword would encourage you to develop your test cases using both of Katalon Studio's built-in keywords and the native API of the [Selenium WebDriver]( https://seleniumhq.github.io/selenium/docs/api/java/WebDriver).
+How can you extend this example? --- well, it is up to you.
+You can do whatever in the Katalon Studio as far as the WebDriver API supports.